 - Powerful, with a fair amount of storage

-Samsung has equipped all members of its S22 line with the latest mobile chipsets.
+Samsung has equipped all members of its S22 line with one of its latest mobile chipsets.
 In the US, that’s the Qualcomm Snapdragon 8 Gen 1, while outside the US and Asia the Galaxy S22 runs on Samsung’s own Exynos 2200.
 Both processors are paired with 8GB of RAM, and either 128GB or 256GB storage.

 When we benchmarked the Galaxy S22 against the S22 Ultra, we found the Geekbench scores to be essentially equal.
-Both phones’ scores are still generally lower than the Apple's A15 Bionic’s though.
+Both phones’ scores are still generally lower than Apple's A16 Bionic’s, though.